Brian-Hansen-Turton/module-9-project/README.md

 # Crash Data Analysis for Montgomery County, Maryland

 ## Project Overview
-This project provides an in-depth analysis of vehicle crash data in Montgomery County, Maryland.
-The data was sourced from [data.gov](https://data.gov) and has been processed and analyzed using various parameters, including datetime, geolocation, road surface conditions, and weather conditions.
-The project also utilizes **Prophet** for seasonal pattern detection and predictions related to weather-based accidents.
+This project analyzes vehicle crash data from Montgomery County, Maryland, focusing on multiple factors such as date/time, geolocation, road surface conditions, and weather patterns.
+Using tools like **GeoPandas** and **Prophet**, this project explores spatial trends and predicts crash patterns based on historical data.

+The analysis aims to provide insights into how various factors contribute to vehicle accidents, which can aid in improving road safety strategies in Montgomery County.

 ## Table of Contents
 - [Data Source](#data-source)